-How to Get a Business Line of Credit with a Bad Credit Score
+How to Get a Business Line of Credit with Bad Credit

-In addition, if you have a strong business, some lenders may be willing to look past your bad credit score.
+In addition, if the rest of your business is in good standing, some lenders may be willing to look past your bad credit score.
 Either way, to help you improve your chances of qualifying, this post will provide several tips that’ll help you apply for a business line of credit.

-Four Tips for Qualify for a Business Line of Credit (Even If Your Credit Score Is Low)
+4 Tips to Help You Qualify for a Business Line of Credit (Even If You Have Poor Credit)

-There’s no quicker way to ruin your chances of qualifying for financing than to be dishonest with your lender.
+There’s no quicker way to ruin your chances of qualifying for additional working capital than to be dishonest with your lender.
 If you have bad credit, you won’t be able to hide it from your lender, so don’t try.
+Before they qualify you, they’ll need to run a credit check, and will inevitably find out your scores.

 Since business credit and personal credit aren’t linked, you can build a strong business credit score even if you have poor personal credit.
 However, to do so, you’ll need to incorporate or form a limited liability company (LLC), obtain a federal employer identification number (EIN), open a business bank account, and register with Dun and Bradstreet to get a D-U-N-S Number.